DQNEO/goas/README.md

 This is just a toy program.
 It does not to support all syntax or instructions.
 Currently It supports Linux x86-64 AT&T syntax only.

-However, for any input it supports, it behaves exactly the same as `as`, which means it produces the same binary *.o files as `as` does.
+However, for any input it supports, it behaves exactly the same as `as`, which means it produces the same object files (*.o) as `as` does.

 The most interesting thing is that it can assemble [babygo](https://github.com/DQNEO/babygo), my Go compiler. ( `make babygo` shows the example .)